8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 Snorkeling and Scuba Diving

-The story goes that Jacques Cousteau visited Cozumelin the 1950s and deemed the local coral reefs some of the most impressive in the world.
-If they’re good enough for the Godfather of Scuba diving (does anyone call him that?
-I don’t know), they’re definitely fit for casual snorkelers!
+The story goes that Jacques Cousteau visited Cozumel in the 1950s and deemed the local coral reefs some of the most impressive in the world.
+If they’re good enough for the Godfather of Scuba diving, does anyone call him that?
+I don’t know if anyone calls him that, but the reefs are definitely suitable for casual snorkelers!

 Cozumel’s reef system is part of the second-largest reef in the world, the Mesoamerican Barrier Reef.
 Over 1,000 different marine species call this part of the underwater world home, making it a very desirable diving and snorkeling destination.